Accelerate Application Performance

 - 29% faced decreased employee morale

-Application performance should be on top priority; every millisecond matters, few milliseconds difference is enough to send users away.
+Application performance management should be on top priority; every millisecond matters, few milliseconds difference is enough to send users away.
 Performance optimization saves time, money and valuable resources.
 Our team was assigned on a critical mission to bring down a core business API execution time from 21 seconds to 4 second.
 I am sharing my experience on this mission; hopefully it will help you in understanding performance monitoring process and optimization techniques.
 Performance improvement is an ongoing iterative process.
 This blog discusses more about server side application tuning.
 On reading this article you would learn

 - How to initiate application performance tuning